nabla-ml/nabla/docs/api/reduce/sum_batch_dims.md

 ## Returns

-- `Array`: An array with specified batch dimensions reduced by the sum operation.
+- `Tensor`: An tensor with specified batch dimensions reduced by the sum operation.